geetanjaliapp/geetanjali/docs/building-geetanjali.md

 - Citations matter; RAG naturally preserves source attribution
 - The corpus is small (701 verses); fine-tuning would likely overfit

+## When to Use Geetanjali

+**Good fit:**
+- Leadership ethical dilemmas requiring structured analysis
+- Situations where traditional wisdom provides perspective
+- Decisions benefiting from multiple options with tradeoffs
+- Cases where citation and transparency matter

+**Not a good fit:**
+- Legal or medical decisions (requires professional advice)
+- Situations requiring real-time or emergency response
+- Contexts where Bhagavad Geeta framework doesn't apply

 ## Usage Example

 ### API Request